Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/tutorials/web-script-tutorials.md

     4. Click **Create**.
     5. Navigate back to the `org/example` folder using the breadcrumb trail.

-6. Register the web scripts with Alfresco Content Services.
+6. Register the web scripts with Content Services.

     1. In a new web browser tab, enter the URL: `http://localhost:8080/alfresco/service/index`
     2. If prompted, log in with the user name `admin` and password `admin`.